 Skip to main content

-Copy the key immediately after creation — the full key is only shown once.
+Go to Settings > Developers > Personal API Keys and click Create API key.
+Copy it immediately — the full key is only shown once.

 Personal API KeyService Account Key